MTSD-UPC/ML-2DUV/README.md

 # ML-2DUV

 This repository contains the the demo code for the secondary structure recognition  using 2DUV spectra, as described in the paper "Machine learning recognition of protein secondary structures based on two-dimensional spectroscopic descriptors" ([PNAS, 2022, DOI: 10.1073/pnas.2202713119](https://www.pnas.org/doi/full/10.1073/pnas.2202713119)).
-The whole data set were deposited on BaiDu Drive and Google Drive (see below), due to large size.
+The whole data set were deposited on BaiDu Drive and Google Drive (see below), due to the large size.

 *created: 2022/04/28 @Zhang Qian*